ruby-uniovi/jukebox-sinatra/README.md

 This project contains the exercises for the ruby@uniovi workshop (day 2).

+ruby@uniovi is a 2-day workshop which will be held in the University of Oviedo (Spain), from 4th to 6th March 2015.

 ## Play with it!

 Our recommended way to play with this sample app is through the ruby@uniovi development machine.